dSetty09/NN_Code_Implementations/README.md

         - If it is not, you can change your current working directory by entering the following command:
             > cd "~/*path/to/local/copy*/NN_Code_Implementations"

-## Commands to Navigate to Directories where Each Test File is Located
-- Directory where cross entropy cost function tests are located: "**NN_Code_Implementations**"
-    > If you have followed the third aforementioned assumption, there is no command needed to change the current working directory to the aforementioned directory

-- Directory where activation function tests are located: "**NN_Code_Implementations/activation_functions**"
-    > cd activation_functions

-- Directory where MLP tests are located: "**multilayer_perceptrons**"
-    > "NN_Code_Implementations/

 ## How to Compile and Run Tests for Cross Entropy Cost Function

 1. Type the following command to compile the associated testing file.